-• Detailed Budget - Applicants must submit a detailed line-item budget.
+- Detailed Budget Applicants must submit a detailed line-item budget.
 Applicants are encouraged to utilize the template provided with the funding opportunity but are not required to do so.
 Line-item expenditures should be listed in the greatest possible detail.
 The budget must identify the total amount of funding requested, with a breakdown of amounts to be spent in the following budget categories: personnel; fringe benefits; travel; equipment; supplies; consultants/contracts; other direct costs; and indirect costs.
 See Annex Section I for a description of the types of costs that should be included in each category.
 Personnel salaries should include the level of effort and the rate of pay, which should cover the percentage of time each staff member will dedicate to grant-based activities.
-If an organization is charging an indirect cost rate without a NICRA, it must apply it to the modified total budget costs (MTDC), refer to 2CFR§200.1.
-Budgets shall be submitted in U.S. dollars and final grant agreements will be conducted in U.S. dollars.

-• Budget Justification Narrative - Applicants must submit a budget justification narrative to accompany the detailed line-item budget.
+If an organization is charging an indirect costs (MTDC), refer to 2CFR§200.1.
+Budgets shall be submitted in U.S. dollars. - Budget Justification Narrative Applicants must submit a budget justification narrative to accompany the detailed line-item budget.
 The purpose of the budget justification narrative is to supplement the information provided in the detailed budget spreadsheet by justifying how the budget cost elements are necessary to implement project objectives and accomplish the project goals.
 The budget justification narrative is a tool to help Embassy staff fully understand the budgetary needs of the applicant and is an opportunity to provide descriptive information about the requested costs beyond the constraints of the budget template.
 Together, the detailed budget spreadsheet, the budget justification narrative, and the SF-424A should provide a complete financial and qualitative description that supports the proposed project plan and should be directly relatable to the specific project components described in the applicant's proposal.